Skip to main content

 Fall Institute Featured Speakers

-Dr. Sonia Soltero – Friday: Featured session and afternoon workshop
+Dr. Sonia Soltero – Friday Featured Session

 Dr. Sonia Soltero is Professor and Chair of the Department of Leadership, Language, and Curriculum, former Director of the Bilingual-Bicultural Education Graduate Program at DePaul University, and former dual language public school teacher and program coordinator in Chicago Public Schools and in Tucson Unified School District.
 Soltero has numerous publications on bilingual and dual language education as well as Latino education, her latest book is titled Dual Language Education: Program Design and Implementation.
 She has been involved in dual and bilingual education for more than thirty-five years as a dual language teacher, university professor, researcher, professional developer, and advocate.
 In addition, she has served on numerous international, national, and state education boards and commissions.
 Soltero as extensive background in the design and implementation of dual language, bilingual education, and ESL programs and has worked with school districts across the US and abroad.